Cognitive behavioral therapy for insomnia: Sleep restriction therapy

 This process may take several weeks or months to complete, depending on the person's initial sleep efficiency and how effective the treatment is for them individually.
 (According to one expert, this should result in getting 7 to 8 hours of sleep within about six weeks.)
 Daytime sleepiness is a side-effect during the first week or two of treatment, so those who operate heavy machinery or otherwise cannot safely be sleep deprived should not undergo this process.

-Research has showed that sleep restriction therapy does create side effects such as "fatigue/exhaustion", "extreme sleepiness", "reduced motivation/energy", "headache/migraine", irritability, and changes in appetite.
+Research has shown that sleep restriction therapy does create side effects such as "fatigue/exhaustion", "extreme sleepiness", "reduced motivation/energy", "headache/migraine", irritability, and changes in appetite.
 But the frequency and ratings of how much these side effects interfered were associated with improvement in sleep quality over the course of the treatment.
 In another study, results of questionnaires measuring impairment through the psychomotor vigilance task (PVT) and the Epworth sleepiness scale (ESS) were stabilized at a normal level at 3-months follow-up.

 Restricting sleep has also been shown to be an effective but usually temporary measure for treating depression.